aumiidutta/registration/CONTRIBUTING.md

 - The project should be within <defaultpackage> under Source in Projects Tab

 #### CONTRIBUTIONS

 - Go through the design and the source code to understand
 - Now you are free to contribute
+- Contribute and then add a pull request